ikbalkazanc/Asp.NetCore-Security/README.md

 ```
 Actually you can do this checking process as filter too.
 Thus you can checking ip in controller level or action level.
 Maybe this can improve performance.
 ## Secret Protection
 Normally we are recording connection string to `appsettings.json`.
 But datas not be in safe there.
 Asp.Net Core is avert this situation. it's providing top secret file for top secret data.
-Thanks Bill Doors. \n
+Thanks Bill Doors. <br/>
 We can access by right click web project file then choice `Manage Users Secrets` so to top secret file.
 Now, We can write secret contexts inside of `appsettings.json` to this json file.
 Asp.NET Core add `secrets.json` inside to `appsettings.json` in compile time.
 Thinkable like one file.

 <!-- CONTACT -->